Step 1: Controlling Tank by Subscribing to the Joy Topic

 • rqt_graph

-Which node to launch and how to launch it is described in an XML file called the launch file.
-To launch the three nodes in this case, create the following launch file.
+How to launch nodes is described in an XML file called a launch file.
+To launch these three nodes, create the following launch file:

 <launch>